helm/helm-www/content/en/docs/topics/registries.md

 Use `docker logs -f registry` to see the logs and `docker rm -f registry` to stop.

-If you wish to persist storage, you can add `-v
-$(pwd)/registry:/var/lib/registry` to the command above.
+If you wish to persist storage, you can add `-v$(pwd)/registry:/var/lib/registry` to the command above.

 For more configuration options, please see [the docs](https://docs.docker.com/registry/deploying/).